cnoe-io/website/docs/reference-implementation/integrations/reference-impl.md

 Similar to the above, we can deploy an application with cloud resources using Backstage templates.
 In this example, we will create an application with a S3 Bucket.

+Add the Crossplane integration as discussed [here](https://github.com/cnoe-io/stacks/blob/main/crossplane-integrations/README.md).

 Choose a template named `App with S3 bucket`, type `demo3` as the name, then choose a region to create this bucket in.

 Once you click the create button, you will have a very similar setup as the basic example.
 The only difference is we now have a resource for a S3 Bucket which is managed by Crossplane.

 Note that Bucket is **not** created because Crossplane doesn't have necessary credentials to do so.
-If you'd like it to actually create a bucket, update [the credentials secret file](crossplane-providers/provider-secret.yaml), then run `idpbuilder create --package-dir examples/ref-implementation`.
+If you'd like it to actually create a bucket, update [the credentials secret file](https://github.com/cnoe-io/stacks/blob/main/crossplane-integrations/crossplane-providers/provider-secret.yaml), then run `idpbuilder create --package-dir examples/ref-implementation`.

 In this example, we used Crossplane to provision resources, but you can use other cloud resource management tools such as Terraform instead.
 Regardless of your tool choice, concepts are the same.
 We use Backstage as the templating mechanism and UI for users, then use Kubernetes API with GitOps to deploy resources.